stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ### Step 4: Use Subject Headings to Systematically Survey your Topic

 Your initial keyword searches will lead to a number of books that are useful to you, but there are limits to keyword searching.
 It is often inefficient and inexact.
 This is why the [Library of Congress](http://catalog.loc.gov) assigns a series of [subject headings and subheadings](https://www.loc.gov/aba/publications/FreeLCSH/freelcsh.html) to every copyrighted book.
-These subject headings are an example of what is known as a `controlled vocabulary` in library science.
+These subject headings are an example of what is known as a [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary#:~:text=In%20library%20and%20information%20science%2C%20controlled%20vocabulary%20is%20a%20carefully,easily%20retrieved%20by%20a%20search.) in library and information science.
 Every book is placed within the system of categorization which means that once you find the subject headings and subheadings that are relevant to your research, you can easily find *every* book published on your topic.
 This is *extremely* useful as it allows for a systematic examination of your topic rather than the hodgepodge efforts through keyword searches.

 - You can download .pdfs of all the Library of Congress [subject headings](https://www.loc.gov/aba/publications/FreeLCSH/freelcsh.html) on their website.